isabella232/customdpp/README.md

 ## Frequently asked questions

-### How to observe the default behaviors of the display post processing in Microsoft Speech service?
+### How to observe the default behaviors of the DPP service?

 See [How to](HOWTO.md) guide about the detail information.